zeinabourhane/zeinabourhane.github.io/courses.md

 - **Developing Skills for Women Leadership in Climate Action, 2025**

+This course is designed to inspire women and girls, strengthen leadership skills, and empower emerging climate leaders to drive just and inclusive climate initiatives.

 Developed by UNITAR and C40 with the exclusive support of the Fondation L’Oréal, and with knowledge contributions from Columbia Climate School and CARE France.

 👉 [See course details](https://www.linkedin.com/posts/zeina-bourhane-772373144_climateaction-womenleadership-sustainability-activity-7354797653315993600-Q-4f?utm_source=share&utm_medium=member_desktop&rcm=ACoAACLv84YBOhjXY-qVLi3IUwA3yB3VcGapmkM)

 ---
 - **Nature-based Solutions for Disaster and Climate Resilience, 2025**

+This course is designed to provide an understanding of how nature itself offers powerful tools for building resilience and sustainability, and how Nature-based Solutions (NbS) can be applied to address climate change and disaster risks.

 Organised by: UN Environmental Program, PEDRR, EU,  and SDG Academy.